Farmers Market Tips: Effortless Budget Eating for Retirees

 Are farmers markets always cheaper than grocery stores?

-No. Some items cost more, especially specialty goods or out-of-season produce.
+No. Some items cost more, especially specialty products or out-of-season produce.
 The savings usually come from buying in season, choosing abundant items, and using food efficiently.

 What are the best farmers market tips for retirees on a tight budget?